a00908270/masterthesis/thesis.md

 Cluster DNS server keeps track of running services in the cluster and updates DNS records accordingly.
 This allows an easy way of service discovery.
 Containers include this DNS server in their DNS lookups automatically -- that way a service can resolve another service by its name. \cite{baier-kub}

+##### Ingress

+Ingress handles the traffic from outside the cluster and forwards it to the correct service using the dns service acting as a proxy server.
+Currently there are two official implementations: `ingress-gce` and `ingress-nginx`. *Ingress* also provides basic load balancing. \cite{kub-ingress}

 ##### Dashboard

 The dashboard is a web-based user interface that allows to manage Kubernetes clusters and applications running in the cluster \cite{kub_comp}.
 It also provides access to log messages in each pod.

+#### Minikube

+Minikube is a tool to run a single-node Kubernetes cluster locally on computers supporting various virtual machine drivers.

 ### Docker Swarm